dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/signatures.md

 ![Viewing signatures in a previous revision.](../images/signatures_6.png)

-To quickly view which responses in your project still need signature, press the &ldquo;Edit columns&rdquo; button on the Responses page, and display the &ldquo;Signed?&ldquo; column.
+To quickly view which responses in your project still need signature, press the "Edit columns" button on the Responses page, and display the "Signed?" column.

 ![The Signed column on the Responses page.](../images/signatures_7.png)